lakshmankumar12/nixPowerToolNotes/docker.md

 #down
 docker-compose down

+#list
+docker-compose ps
 ```

 ## Compose file

+* docker-compose.yml (default)
+* docker-compose.override.yml (default)
+* Typically compose creates a private network named after the container parent folder
+    * Use the -p argument to override this name choice.
+    * Note this -p is a arg to the docker-compose command itself (and not just the up or other commands)

 ```
 version: '3'
 services:
     jenkins:                                            <-- Will the dns-name of the container that runs whereby you can reach from other containers.
         container_name: jenkins                         <-- Container name
         image: jenkins/jenkins                          <-- Image for the container (if you are building, this will be the target name used)
         build:                                          <-- If you are building your own, use this
             context: centos7                            <-- Directory relative to this yml file as to where the Dockerfile is present
         ports:
             - "8080:8080"
             - "50000:50000"